 Enables or disables the I/O Acceleration Technology (I/OAT) option.
 I/OAT is a set of DMA features designed to accelerate network traffic and lower CPU utilization.
 Enable only if the hardware and software support the feature.
-This option is set to Disabled by default.

 Embedded Video Controller